 Ease of use

-In terms of battery life, it can run for up to two hours (impressive), keeping track of its location, and using a highly efficient cleaning pattern, before taking itself back to its charging station for some juice.
+In terms of battery life, a single charge lasts up to 180 minutes, and where it can cover up to 2580 sq ft.
+And should it need to recharge, it will automatically return to the dock, charge, then pick up where it left off.
 It really is the ultimate in hands-off cleaning, but for the deep clean a pet owner needs you will want to use a multi-tooled classic vacuum cleaner for the furniture and areas a robot can't reach.

-How to buy the best vacuum for pet hair
+How to choose the best vacuum for pet hair

 Corded or cordless?

 Also, consider what spaces you will need to vacuum.
-Dyson’s ball technology is great for getting into corners and under furniture, while the best cordless vacuum will make it easier to get to those hard-to-reach areas and also allow you to vacuum your car.
+Dyson’s ball technology is easier to maneuver around and into corners, while the best cordless vacuum will make it easier to get to those hard-to-reach areas and also allow you to vacuum your car.

 What about robot vacuum cleaners?

-Some may prefer a vacuum cleaner with a bag, but it's worth bearing in mind that you'll have to keep buying new bags, making it more expensive in the long run.
-While a bagless cleaner can be messier to empty if it's a lightweight model you can lift the machine to your bin.
+Some may prefer a vacuum cleaner with a bag, especially those who are particularly allergy sensitive, but it's worth bearing in mind that you'll have to keep buying new bags, making them more expensive in the long run.
+While a bagless cleaner can be messier to empty, most are removable or can be directly lifted into the bin.

 This is one of the most important features of a good vacuum cleaner.
 Unfortunately, not all manufacturers list the suction power of their machines with a standard unit of measurement such as air watts (AW), making it hard to compare models.
 Instead of listing the power of various models in different units, we have only included vacuums that have exceptional suction power so you know you are getting the best.
 Vacuums with bad suction have not made it onto this list.